HolmesBryant/wijit-tester/README.md

 A test runner for web components.

 ## Work in Progress!!

-More instructions will come ... eventually.
+More documentation will come ... eventually.

+This is a test runner and (optional) web component that tests web components.
+The tests are not written in a seperate file, but rather in docblock style comments in the code itself.

 ## Features
 - Use as a web component or just import the WijitTestRunner class and use pure javascript.
-- When used as a web component, write your tests within jsdoc (docblock) style comments right in your code instead of writing seperate test scripts.
+- When used as a web component, write your tests within jsdoc or docblock style comments right in your code instead of writing seperate test scripts.

-This is a test runner and (optional) web component that tests web components.
-The tests are not written in a seperate file, but rather in docblock style comments in the code itself.
+- Can handle form submissions
+- Can hdndle async functions and methods
+- Can handle slotchange events

 **The component must be importable, meaning there must be an "export" statement before the component definition.**